GRIDAPPSD/CIMHub/README.rst

 ====== ========================= =========================================================================================================================================================
 Option Values                    Description
 ====== ========================= =========================================================================================================================================================
--q     filename                  Optional file with CIM namespace and component queries (defaults to built-in CIM100 with GMDM and PNNL extensions)
+-q     XML filename              Optional file with CIM namespace and component queries (defaults to built-in CIM100 with GMDM and PNNL extensions)
--s     mRID                      Select one feeder by CIM mRID; selects all feeders if not specified -o     glm,dss,both,idx,cim,csv  Output format; defaults to glm; currently cim supports only CIM14 -l     [0.0 - 1.0]               Load scaling factor; defaults to 1 -f     50, 60                    System frequency; defaults to 60 -e     Deri,Carson,FullCarson    Earth model for OpenDSS, defaults to Deri but GridLAB-D supports only Carson -n     schedule name             Root filename for scheduled ZIP loads (defaults to none), valid only for -o=glm -z     [0.0 - 1.0]               Constant Z portion (defaults to 0 for CIM-defined LoadResponseCharacteristic) -i     [0.0 - 1.0]               Constant I portion (defaults to 0 for CIM-defined LoadResponseCharacteristic) -p     [0.0 - 1.0]               Constant P portion (defaults to 0 for CIM-defined LoadResponseCharacteristic) -r     0, 1                      Determine ZIP load fraction based on given xml file or randomized fractions -h     0, 1                      Ask for house load objects exported to supplement EnergyConsumers -x     0, 1                      Indicate whether for glm, the model will be called with a fault_check already created -t     0, 1                      Request timing of top-level methods and SPARQL queries, requires -o=both for methods -u     uri                       Blazegraph uri (if connecting over HTTP); defaults to http:localhost:8889/bigdata/namespace/kb/sparql
+-s     mRID                      Select one feeder by CIM mRID; selects all feeders if not specified -o     glm,dss,both,idx,cim,csv  Output format; defaults to glm; currently cim supports only CIM14 -l     [0.0 - 1.0]               Load scaling factor; defaults to 1 -f     50, 60                    System frequency; defaults to 60 -e     Deri,Carson,FullCarson    Earth model for OpenDSS, defaults to Deri but GridLAB-D supports only Carson -n     schedule name             Root filename for scheduled ZIP loads (defaults to none), valid only for -o=glm -z     [0.0 - 1.0]               Constant Z portion of load (defaults to 0 for CIM-defined LoadResponseCharacteristic) -i     [0.0 - 1.0]               Constant I portion of load (defaults to 0 for CIM-defined LoadResponseCharacteristic) -p     [0.0 - 1.0]               Constant P portion of load (defaults to 0 for CIM-defined LoadResponseCharacteristic) -r     0, 1                      Determine ZIP load fraction based on given xml file or randomized fractions -h     0, 1                      Ask for house load objects exported to supplement EnergyConsumers -x     0, 1                      Indicate whether for glm, the model will be called with a fault_check already created -t     0, 1                      Request timing of top-level methods and SPARQL queries, requires -o=both for methods -u     URI                       Blazegraph uniform resource identifier (if connecting over HTTP); defaults to http:localhost:8889/bigdata/namespace/kb/sparql
 -a     0, 1                      Ask for shape, schedule, and player references to be exported for time-series power flow -m     0, 1                      Insert a reference to an include file of manual edits to exported models -d     0, 1, 2                   Use of safe name, name, or mRID to identify simulator objects; defaults to safe name.
 Safe name replaces characters from the set " .=+^$*|[]{}\\" with \_